lofyhub/Pexelry/README.md

 # generates the static project
 $ npm run generate
 ```

+#### You can Contribute to this project if you want to

+clone the repo and fix issues :v:

 Check out the for an upcoming YouTube video version for this project soon here [YouTube](https://www.youtube.com/channel/UCNCzNrpq0fHxFqQYCmbwAcA).